 As a folk remedy, apple cider vinegar has been credited with curing everything from the flu to warts.
 Many of its supposed benefits are unproven, but some experts think that adding a little of this sour liquid to your life may have some health benefits.

-The researchers suggest that vinegar may affect certain genes involved in breaking down fats.
+The researchers suggest that vinegar may turn on certain genes involved in breaking down fats.

 While apple cider vinegar probably won’t make you skinny, it does appear to help with diabetes and blood sugar control.